-The courses listed below outline the requirements for completion for students officially admitted in the 2017-2018 academic year.
+The courses listed below outline the requirements for completion for students officially admitted in the 2018-2019 academic year.
 Requirements for completion may vary depending on the semester in which a student is admitted.
 Current/continuing students should consult their Academic Requirements report available through their student center account for specific requirements, as requirements are subject to change.

-Hrs/We Credits/Units LEC-LA

-• ereale, enite 220 2/18

-Courses

-INDMANUF 10623100 Safety for Industry 1 0-2

-INDMANUF 10623200 Interpreting Engineering Drawings 2 0-4

-INDMANUF 10623300 Fluid Power 1 for Industry 1 0-2

-MATH 31804381 Machine Tool Math 1 2 4-0

-COMM 32801350 Workplace Communication for Industry 1 2-0
+Hours Pe er Week Class Course Number Class Name Credits / Units Lecture Lab INDMANUF 10623100 Safety for Industry 1 0.0 2.0 INDMANUF 10623200 Interpreting Engineering Drawings 2 0.0 4.0 INDMANUF 10623300 Fluid Power 1 for Industry 1 0.0 2.0 MATH 31804381 Machine Tool Math 1 2 4.0 0.0 COMM 32801350 Workplace Communication for Industry 1 2.0 0.0